Degree Requirements and Curriculum

 11.301: Introduction to Urban Design and Development (12 units)

-11.305: Doing Good by Doing Well: Mediating Public and Private Development (3 units)
+11.305: Doing Good by Doing Well: Planning and Development Case Studies that Promote both the Public Good and Real Estate Value (3 units)

 11.430: Leadership in Real Estate (6 units)